TL;DR

 What does a product designer do?

-A product designer is responsible for exploring product problems, developing design solutions that solve these problems and implementing changes based on the users' feedback and the product's business strategy.
+A product designer is responsible for exploring product pain points, developing design solutions that solve these problems, and implementing changes based on the users’ feedback and the product’s business strategy.
+Their main task is to solve user problems by creating effective and user-centered designs.

 From the definition above, we may understand that creating a beautiful interface is only one part of the overall challenge.
-To build a product that is valuable for the customer and all stakeholders, apart from considering the beauty aspect, a product designer has to define the process of interaction with users and provide full support of the project along its entire path: from the idea and its implementation to development and receiving user feedback.
+To build a product that is valuable for the customer and all stakeholders, apart from considering the beauty aspect, a product designer has to define the process of interaction with users and provide full support of the project along its entire path: from the idea and its implementation to development, conducting usability tests, and receiving user feedback.

 Let’s take a closer look at what the product designers do during the product design process: